-During the PRIME mission, the TOST group had focused almost exclusively on the targeted Titan flybys which were a month (or more) apart in time.
-Subsquently, we had taken no data in a 2 week period where a giant planetwide storm was observed by Earth based scientists.
-The storm was completely gone by the time Cassini had returned to Titan.
-The Titan atmospheric scientists worked with Science Planning to implement a campaign to observe Titan six to eight times per month to capture these sorts of events, search for surface changes, and to track seasonal changes in Titan's upper haze layers.
-The "Titan Meteorological Campaign" (TMC) had to be negotiated with all the other disciplines, as it would, by design, be taking time from Rings, Saturn, and other disciplines' timelines.
-It was designed to be as least invasive as possible, with TMC observations being scheduled either immediately before or after downlinks (i.e. they were the first or last thing requested in any observation block), and had a fixed duration, data volume, and pointing.
-The ISS team took the responsibility for developing software that would generate the simple pointing to Titan for the TMC observations and to shepherd them through the sequencing system.
+Comment [5]: What do you mean by small?
+Meaning size (2x2 mosaics) or something period in which a giant storm on Titan was observed by Earth based scientists.
+The storm was completely gone by the time of Cassini's next targeted Titan flyby.
+In order to avoid this kind of missed opportunity, Titan atmospheric scientists and Science Planning worked out how to implement a campaign of looking at Titan six to eight times per month to capture storm events, search for surface changes, and track seasonal changes in Titan's upper haze layers.
+The "Titan Meteorological Campaign" (TMC) had to be negotiated with all the other disciplines, as it would, by design, be taking observation time away from Rings, Saturn, and other disciplines' timelines.
+It was designed to be as noninvasive to these other disciplines' timelines as possible: TMC observations were scheduled either immediately before or after data downlinks to Earth (minimizing the time spent turning to Titan), and had a fixed duration, data volume, and pointing to ease planning.
+The ISS team created software that would generate the simple pointing to Titan for the TMC observations, and also shepherd the observations through the sequencing system.
 The TMCs used the following naming conventions:

-- 1. For cloud observations (lower phase angle) ISS_138TI_M60R2CLD270_PRIME where M60 = phase angle between 30° and 60°, R2 = distance between 1,200,000 and 2,000,000 km, CLD = cloud observation, and 270 = day of year. - 2.
-For haze monitoring observations (higher phase angle) ISS_279TI_M150R3HZ166_PRIME where M150 = phase angle between 120° and 150°, R3 = distance greater than 2,000,000 km, HZ = haze observation, and 166 = day of year.
+Cloud observations (lower phase angle)

+For example, ISS_138TI_M60R2CLD270_PRIME where M60 = phase angle between 30° and 60°, R2 = distance between 1,200,000 and 2,000,000 km, CLD = cloud observation, and 270 = day of year.

+Haze monitoring observations (higher phase angle)

+For example, ISS_279TI_M150R3HZ166_PRIME where M150 = phase angle between 120° and 150°, R3 = distance greater than 2,000,000 km, HZ = haze observation, and 166 = day of year.